-locations and functions of controls
+location and function of controls

 1. Depth of Cut (Elevation)

 - a.
 The diagram shows the elevation crank which is used to raise and lower the saw blade. - b.
 Clockwise rotation raises the blade . . . counterclockwise rotation lowers it.
 One complete turn of the handle will raise or lower the saw blade 1/16-inch.